matheuscoradinimf/COVID-19-Lung-Radiography-CNN/README.md

 This repo includes a Convolutional Neural Network that results a 0.92 f1-score on COVID-19 class.

 This notebook was written on Google Colab, using GPU.
 The data is downloaded directly from Kaggle, using Kaggle API.
-You have to download your credentials json.

 ![alt text](https://github.com/matheuscoradini/COVID-19-Lung-Radiography-CNN-Kaggle/blob/master/lungs.PNG)